COVID-19, How can one travel to Greece – Health Protocols of WELCOMMON HOSTEL and tourist businesses

 • Rules apply to hotels that offer access to beaches.
 Physical distancing rules apply for seating (sunbeds, chairs, sun loungers, etc.).
 The layout of these seats should be as such that the distance between two people under two different umbrellas is at least 3 meters in each direction.
 Bathers should be discouraged from placing towels or beach mats between umbrellas.

-• Mandatory use of a non-surgical masks by passengers and drivers.
+• Use of a mask by passengers and drivers.

 • It is recommended for drivers to provide antiseptic.

 • Drivers must ensure that the vehicle is naturally ventilated.

 • Drivers of club cars must wear masks and gloves.
 The vehicles must be disinfected after each use.
 There are no restrictions on the number of passengers for open top vehicles (golf cars)

 Here you will find all the info related to COVID-19 Self-tests following the isntructions and regulations of the official Government website and EODY.